naistangz/Technical_Training/docs/Week4_Python/Test_Driven_Development/README.md

     - When refactoring code, there is a greater likelihood of breaks.
     - Having set of automated tests can fix those breaks before release.
     - Proper warning is given when breaks are identified.

+## Limitations of TDD
+- Large numbers of **unit tests** can become hard to maintain as the project grows in size.

 ## TDD in Agile
 - Development technique where you must first write a test that fails before you write new functional code.